entropyxyz/entropy-docs/docs/basics/quickstart.md

 Once you have been sent some funds, you can check your balance in the CLI.

-6. Open the CLI text-based user interface using `yarn start`.
+6. Open the CLI text-based user interface using `entropy`.
 1. Select **Balance** from the menu.
 1. You should see your account in the list.
 Use the arrow keys to highlight it and press `ENTER`.
 1. The CLI should show your balance: